-In this section we assess how restricted access to Elsevier journals has influenced publishing patterns of researchers at DEAL institutions.
-Whilst access restrictions have reduced the ability for these researchers to read and download Elsevier articles, there exists no further barriers for them to publish in Elsevier journals beyond those that previously existed, e.g. meeting submission and peer-review criteria, affordability of journal-specific fees, etc. However, we hypothesise that access restrictions may lead to negative sentiment amongst researchers which would influence their decision when choosing a suitable publication venue for their work; such negative desire to publish with Elsevier was reported by 51% of respondents of a survey conducted by the Bibsam Consortium when Elsevier restricted access to their journals in Sweden (Olson et al., 2020).
+In this section we assess possible changes in publishing patterns of researchers at DEAL institutions following negotiations with Elsevier and restricted access to Elsevier journals.
+While access restrictions have reduced the ability for these researchers to read and download Elsevier articles, there exist no further barriers for them to publish in Elsevier journals beyond those that previously existed (e.g., meeting submission and peer-review criteria, affordability of journal-specific fees, etc).
+However, we hypothesize that negotiations and access restrictions may lead to negative sentiment among researchers, which would influence their decision when choosing a suitable publication venue for their work; such negative desire to publish with Elsevier was reported by 51% of respondents of a survey conducted by the Bibsam Consortium when Elsevier restricted access to their journals in Sweden (Olsson et al., 2020).

-total number of articles published in Elsevier versus non-Elsevier journals each year, and (2) the year-on-year (YOY) change in the absolute proportion of articles published in Elsevier journals (i.e. the change in Elsevier's market share of DEAL articles)13.
-With respect to both of these metrics, we consider variation with respect to the year of contract cancellation of individual DEAL institutions, research disciplines, collaboration patterns and article OA status.
-We focus on the period between 2012 and 2020, allowing us to capture the long-term trends in the years prior to access restrictions, and the effect of access restrictions in 2018 on publishing patterns in two subsequent years.
+We assess changes in publishing behavior of DEAL researchers primarily through two related metrics: the total number of articles published in Elsevier versus non-Elsevier journals each year, and the year-on-year (YOY) change in the absolute proportion of articles published in Elsevier journals (i.e., the change in Elsevier's market share of DEAL articles).
+With respect to both of these metrics, we consider variation with respect to the year of contract cancellation of individual DEAL institutions, research disciplines, collaboration patterns, and article OA status.
+We focus on the period between 2012 and 2020, allowing us to capture the long-term trends in the years prior to negotiations and access restrictions, and their effect on publishing patterns in the subsequent years.